-In late 2000 I broke my back- the week before X-Games which I was meant to be competing at in the Big Air event.
+In late 2000 I broke my back- the week before an X-Games in Australia which I was meant to be competing at in the Big Air event.
 That was the start of a plague of injuries and my eventual out from the sport.
 It wasnt the injuries why I quit.. it was all in my head.

 My last time on snow was early 2002 and then my wife (fiancée at the time) said she was bored with going to the gym and running on a treadmill.
 She wanted to join a run squad and run a marathon.
 (It was 12 years till she ran a marathon

 by itself.
 She has ran 23 of them off the bike with a PB 3:03).

 So we started using the googleplex and searched run squads.
 Charlotte thought they looked full of old geezers, so we kept looking and this triathlon thing kept popping up.
 I remembered watching Welchy (Greg Welch) win the Hawaiian Ironman in 94 and thinking one day, Id have to do that.

 We found the BRATS, which is a triathlon club from iconic Bondi Beach.
 We got ourselves a coach and we were going to just do some sprint distance triathlons.

 I had to sell a ton of snowboard gear to pay for the all the triathlon gear we needed.

 Problem was- the group and coach we joined was very much geared towards Ironman and it was bloody infectious.
 In October 2002 we did our first Triathlon- the Kurnell Sprint series, then we signed up for Canberra Half Ironman (learnt some valuable lessons here and figured the carb-loading stuff was bogus) in December and qualified for Ironman Australia (yes back then you had to qualify to do Ironman) the following April.